qdm12/hbc/README.md

 ## Using the Makefile ##
-_The makefile only supports Cygwin and Linux for instance, it has been untested on Mac OSX._
+_The makefile only supports Cygwin and Debian-based Linux for instance, not Mac OSX yet._
 ### Cygwin & Windows ###
 **Due to permission restrictions on Windows operating systems**, the following modules have to be installed manually before launching the makefile (by using the Cygwin installer):
    * git